firebase/firebase-js-sdk/docs-exp/auth-types.user.tenantid.md

 ## User.tenantId property

 The user's tenant ID.
-This is a read-only property, which indicates the tenant ID used to sign in the user.
-This is null if the user is signed in from the parent project.

 <b>Signature:</b>

 ```typescript
 readonly tenantId: string | null;
 ```

+## Remarks

+This is a read-only property, which indicates the tenant ID used to sign in the user.
+This is null if the user is signed in from the parent project.

 ## Example